dflydev/dflydev-stack-firewall/README.md

 anonymous requests are allowed, the request is allowed through the firewall without setting the `stack.authn.token`.

-If a requested path matches and authentication is missing or inavlid and anonymous requests are NOT allowed, the firewall will challenge immediately.
+If a requested path matches and authentication is missing or invalid and anonymous requests are NOT allowed, the firewall will challenge immediately.

 If no firewall is defined, the assumed configuration is: